 - Fully customizable step-by-step process flows (vs. templated actions or limited things like links): The Bubble platform gives you full customization of every step in a series of actions, as opposed to some other tools which will only offer preset actions.

-- Broad coding functionality (vs. use case-specific): The Bubble editor is open-ended, and like a traditional programming language, there's no fixed set of possibilities to the type of product you can build.
+- Broad coding functionality (vs. use case-specific): The Bubble app builder editor is open-ended, and like a traditional programming language, there's no fixed set of possibilities to the type of product you can build.
 This means you don’t have to work within the rails of a specific use-case.

 - Artificial intelligence (AI): Using plugins, you can call your coded AI models and connect them in your Bubble app.